 A Guide to Behavioral Interviewing

-If you have ever been in a job interview, you’ve probably been exposed to behavioral interviewing – a method of interview questioning that solicits specific examples about your past behavior on the job.
-The technique has become prevalent among employers because of its proven success.
+If you've ever been in a job interview, you’ve likely experienced behavioral interviewing – a method of interview questioning that solicits specific examples about your past behavior on the job.
+The technique is popular among employers because of its proven success.

 Becoming comfortable with behavioral interviewing is a vital part of the job-hunting process.
-Luckily, there are ways you can prepare for this style of questioning so you can excel in your next interview.
+Luckily, there are ways you can prepare for this style of interviewing so you can ace your next interview.

-Behavior interviewing is designed to gather insight into how you handled a specific situation in the workplace.
+Behavioral interviewing is designed to gather insight into how you handled a specific situation in the workplace.
 The interviewer will want examples of what happened, what you did and how you achieved a positive outcome.
-The approach is fact-finding and focuses on your actual past actions and experiences versus what you should or would have done in various situations.
-It fosters a more interactive interview and provides an interviewer the opportunity to probe further or refocus a question.
+The approach is fact-finding and focuses on your past actions and experiences versus what you should or would have done, which fosters a more interactive interview.

-From a candidate perspective, although this interviewing approach encourages an unbiased or more “neutral” style of questioning, it can be result in some of the most challenging questions to answer on the spot.
-Here are some common behavioral interviewing questions and how best to respond to this type of interviewing.
+From a candidate perspective, it can result in some of the most challenging questions to answer on the spot.
+Here are some common behavioral interviewing questions and how best to respond.

 - Give an example of a goal you didn't meet and how you handled it.